0x4l3x/Herbarium-2022-FGVC9-Flora-of-North-America/README.md

 ## Abstract

+Plants are of fundamental importance to life on Earth.
+With the threat of climate change advancing, new ideas are needed to combat it.
 This is where this paper comes in, a solution to the Herbarium 2022 - FGVC9 competition.
 It consists of identifying plant species through herbarium sheets.
 This paper details the solution adopted, as well as a study of the machine learning field that comprises it.

 ## Files Overview